giulong/spectrum/README.md

 ## Parallel Execution

-Spectrum tests can be run in parallel by leveraging [Junit Parallel Execution](https://junit.org/junit5/docs/snapshot/user-guide/#writing-tests-parallel-execution)
+Spectrum tests can be run in parallel by leveraging [JUnit Parallel Execution](https://junit.org/junit5/docs/snapshot/user-guide/#writing-tests-parallel-execution)

 # How to Build Spectrum